2025–26 Cuban National Series

 The 2025–26 Cuban National Series is the 64th edition of the Cuban National Series, the primary baseball tournament in Cuba.
 The regular season started on September 2, 2025, and will run to December 17, 2025.
 Playoffs are scheduled to begin on January 4th, 2026, with the final series is expected to begin on January 23rd, 2026.

 Leñadores de Las Tunas are the defending champions, having won their third championship in the 2024 season.

 The tournament opened more than a year after the conclusion of the 2024 season.
-The champion of the National Series is expected to represent Cuban at the 2026 Baseball Champions League Americas.
+The champion of the National Series is expected to represent Cuba at the 2026 Baseball Champions League Americas.

 Competition format

 The tournament will consist of 75 games in the regular season, from which eight teams will qualify for the postseason.
 Semifinals and final will take place after the new years break.